Threadfin Acara Care Guide: The Showpiece Cichlid Worth the Wait

 Can threadfin acaras be bred in home aquariums?

-It’s possible but difficult.
-Their natural breeding behavior involves excavating complex burrow systems in sandy substrate, which requires very deep sand and a large tank.
-Some breeders have had success using artificial burrow structures, but breeding remains a significant challenge.
-The extreme aggression that can develop between breeding pairs adds another layer of complexity.
+It’s possible but genuinely difficult.
+Their natural breeding involves excavating complex burrow systems in sandy substrate, requiring deep sand and a very large dedicated tank.
+Some breeders have used artificial burrow structures with limited success.
+The extreme pair aggression during spawning adds another layer of complexity.
+This is not a casual breeding project.

 Are threadfin acaras peaceful?

-Yes, surprisingly so for a cichlid that can reach 8 inches.
-Outside of breeding, they rarely show aggression toward other species and won’t predate on even small fish.
-The main aggression is within the species, particularly in groups that are too small.
-Breeding pairs, however, become highly territorial and can be aggressive toward everything in their vicinity.
+Yes, surprisingly so for a cichlid that reaches 8 inches.
+Outside of breeding they rarely show aggression toward other species and won’t predate on even small fish under normal conditions.
+The main aggression is within the species when group size is too small.
+Breeding pairs become highly territorial and aggressive toward everything in their vicinity.

 What should the diet balance be?